-- No person shall exhibit, be awarded or receive premiums in any department in which that person is a judge. - Exhibitors and/or public are not to expect privileges or rebates on account of rain. - Exhibitors and the public are not allowed to go barefoot. - Lost and found items will be held by the secretary.
+- No person shall exhibit, be awarded or receive premiums in any department in which that person is a judge. - Exhibitors and/or public are not to expect privileges or rebates on account of rain. - Exhibitors and the public are not allowed to go barefoot. - Lost and found items will be held in the Exhibit Hall.